 - College Level Examination Program (CLEP) - The CLEP is the national exam program which offers exams in academic subject matters.
 Certain scores will result in credit for college courses.
 (Score requirements vary depending on the institution.)
 Official CLEP scores should be sent from the College Entrance Examination Board/CLEP to the Admissions Office.
 If required scores are earned, you will receive credit, but not letter grades for the courses earned through CLEP.
 Applications, registration materials and test fee information about CLEP are available in Assessment Services Offices on each Daytona State College campus.
 CLEP Chart

-Grade forgiveness applies when students repeat the same college preparatory or college credit course in which they earned a "D" or "F" grade.
-A student may not repeat the same college credit or college preparatory class to improve a grade of "C" or better (State Board Rule - true at all community colleges in Florida).
-You may audit a course if you just want a refresher on the course content (with the exception of college prep courses MAT0018, MAT0028, ENC0015, ENC0025, REA0007 and REA0017).
+Grade forgiveness applies when students repeat the same college level course in which they earned a "D" or "F" grade.
+A student may not repeat the same college level or college preparatory class to improve a grade of "C" or better (State Board Rule - true at all community colleges in Florida).
+You may audit a course if you just want a refresher on the course content (with the exception of developmental courses).
 A certain limited number of approved courses are repeatable for credit without the penalty of full cost of instruction.

 What is the Gordon Rule?

 The Gordon Rule requires students to complete 24,000 words of composition and to complete two courses (six credit hours) of mathematics at the level of college algebra or higher.
 Each course must be completed with a "C" or better.
-Courses that satisfy the Gordon Rule requirement are part of the General Education Core and are denoted with an "*" on the AA Degree Program Guide.
+Courses that satisfy the Gordon Rule requirement are part of the General Education Core.

 A Transient Student is one who enrolls in two colleges simultaneously.
 A transient student may be admitted and enrolled at another college or university, but concurrently taking a course or courses at Daytona State College to fulfill the other college's requirements or taking courses at another college to fulfill Daytona State College requirements.
 Many students use this option because their "home" college or university does not offer the course, does not offer the course at a time convenient for them, or they are in the area of the second college for an extended period of time.
-Students who wish to be a transient student from Daytona State College to another school must obtain a "Transient Form" from the Records Office on any campus and complete student portion.
+Students who wish to be a transient student from Daytona State College to another school must obtain a "Transient Form" from the Records Office website and complete student portion.
 Records will verify that the student meets the criteria and approve the form.
 Contact Records for information.
 If you are coming to Daytona State College from another college, obtain a "Transient Form" from your home institution and bring that to the Admissions Office.
-Students can also complete the transient form online using www.facts.org.
-Students should go to the site and choose "Transfer Information" and the online transient form is available there.
+Students can also complete the transient form online using FloridaShines.org.

 What is a credit hour?